danielelozzi/SPEED/index.md

 ### Real-time

 The real-time window provides a suite of interactive tools:

 * **Live Data Overlays**: Toggle various visualizations on the fly:
-    * **YOLO Detections**: See what objects the system is identifying in real-time.
+    * **Multi-Task YOLO**: See detections, segmentations, and poses in real-time.
     * **Gaze Point**: A circle indicating the current gaze position.
     * **Pupil & Fragmentation Plots**: Live graphs showing pupillometry and gaze speed.
     * **Blink Detector**: An on-screen indicator that appears during a blink.
     * **AOIs**: View your defined Areas of Interest overlaid on the video.
+    * **Dynamic Heatmap**: A heatmap showing recent gaze positions.
 * **Recording**:
     * Start and stop recordings directly from the interface.
-    * Data (gaze, events, video) is saved into a selected folder.
+    * Data (gaze, events, video, and **audio**) is saved into a selected folder.
 * **Event Management**:
     * Add timestamped events during a live recording by typing a name and clicking "Add Event".
 * **On-the-fly AOI Definition**:
     * Pause the stream to draw, name, and add static rectangular AOIs directly on the video feed.
-    * These AOIs are visualized instantly and used for analysis when the recording is stopped.
-At the end of the recording, a `gaze_in_aoi_results.csv` file is automatically generated.
+    * Define dynamic AOIs based on QR codes.
+* **LSL Streaming**: Enable a checkbox to stream gaze, video, and event data over the network using Lab Streaming Layer (LSL) for integration with other research software.
+* **Interactive Filtering**: A new panel allows you to dynamically show or hide specific object classes or individual tracked objects from the YOLO overlay.

 #### Command-Line Interface (for Developers)